PySimpleGUI/PySimpleGUI/docs/cookbook.md

 You'll find a few of these Recipes are running in your browser window using PySimpleGUIWeb.
 They are included so that you can immediately play around with the SDK before installing one of the PySimpleGUI variants on your computer.

-This is a new capability for PySimpleGUI that has only very recently been started
+This is a new capability for PySimpleGUI that has only very recently been started.
+Only a few of the elements are operational using PySimpleGUIWeb.
+So, be prepared for some bugs.
+It's got a ways to go, but still seemed valuable to include.

 # Copy these design patterns!